mujibulhaquetanim/Backend-Functionalities/ShellScripting/goodToKnow.md

 # Good to know

+- use `set -x` to see the commands that are executed

 - to setup root password, use `sudo passwd root`. type `exit` to exit from root user. for temporarily switch to user, use su - <username>.

 - for loop splits the file content into space not new line where as while loop splits the file content into new line